lifeModder19135/cf-pipeline/ABOUT_THE_APPS.md

 on the command line.
 All of the apps have this help option which outputs a short description for the app, followed by a list of available options and arguments.

+Be sure to check this page often for new commands, as they are being created on a rapid basis!

 ## Apps List

 ***NOTE:*** In the synopsis section, [] surrounds required args or options, and <>